Abdul-AA/Instagram-post-analysis/README.md

 - **Food and Cuisine:** Food, Ingredient, Recipe, Cuisine.

 ## 4. Engagement Analysis
 The following table shows the average topic weights for posts with high and low engagement.
-High engagement posts are those in the top 25% of comments, while low engagement posts fall in the bottom 25%.
+In other words, the probabibilties of posts, whether high engagement or low engagement, to belong to a topic.
+High engagement posts are those in the top 25% of the number of comments garnered, while low engagement posts fall in the bottom 25%.

 | Topic                            | High Engagement Avg Weights | Low Engagement Avg Weights |
 |----------------------------------|-----------------------------|----------------------------|